wentelteefje/wentelteefje.github.io/content/about.md

 - **Education**:
   - Master's degree in Mathematics from Free University of Berlin _(2021)_ - Thesis: _"The Weak Whitney Embedding Theorem"_.

-I'm always on the lookout for new challenges and opportunities to further explore the potential of Web3 technologies.
-Let's connect!
+I'm always on the lookout for new challenges and opportunities; let's connect!